sofiageo/eionet.xmlconv/REST-API.md

    **exp:**     The expiration date of the token.
 Should be later than current date.<br>
    **aud:**     The audience - Intended recipient of this token

+### 4.2 Token Validation flow
+  Each HTTP Request on a secured API endpoint should contain an **HTTP Header** shown below: